 Because purchasing time can be structured as generally cost neutral to the fund, teachers should be allowed to transfer unlimited time from previous teaching experience, and this purchase should be allowed on the first day of employment in the new school system.

-Teachers should also be allowed to purchase time for approved leaves of absence, such as parental leaves, and payment should be allowed at the time of leave without requiring interest.
+The state's plan should also allow teachers to purchase time for leaves of absence such as parental leaves, and payment should be allowed at the time of leave without requiring interest.